 REFUND POLICY: Due to the importance of group dynamics and the experiential learning process of the GOTR curriculum, girls who are absent for more than three (3) practices during one season will no longer be eligible to participate in GOTR and no refund will be issued.
 It is critically important to the efficacy of the girls program experience that they participate in both sessions held each week.
 Please know that a girl will not be allowed to join a team, even if there is an open spot on the roster, after the completion of the first two practices.

-SCHOLARSHIP APPLICATIONS: This opportunity is now closed for our spring 2017 season.
-Please check back in early July for our fall 2017 scholarship application.
+SCHOLARSHIP APPLICATIONS: Please check back on July 24, 2017 for our fall 2017 scholarship application.

 RESPECTFUL BEHAVIOR POLICY: Girls are expected to behave in a way that permits the coaches to carry out the day’s scheduled activities.
 Girls who are continually disruptive in a way that prevents the rest of the group from experiencing the benefits of the program may be asked to leave for the rest of the season.
 A child who engages in behavior that threatens the health or welfare of other participants, administrators or coaches will be released from the program for the remainder of the season.
 Threatening behavior may include but is not limited to: physical injury, emotional mistreatment, abuse of prescription or illegal drugs, use of alcohol, carrying firearms or other dangerous items, using any item in a dangerous way, or any other activity determined by a coach or administrator to be threatening of another person’s health or well-being.
 Girls on the Run, its coaches, and administrators reserve the right to remove from participation any child who for any reason does not fit the mission and goals of the organization.